 Drones, alternatively known as Unmanned Aircraft Systems (UAS), unmanned aerial vehicles (UAVs) or Remotely Piloted Aircraft Systems (RPAS) are rapidly gaining in popularity, both for commercial and recreational use.
 They are being used a range of ways — in scientific research, engineering, film and TV production, photography, agriculture, power line inspection, and search and rescue work.
-In future, we may even see UAS being used for goods delivery.
+In future, we may even see drones being used for goods delivery and passenger transport.

 The Government is committed to having a thriving and successful Drone sector in this country.
-Drone use in business is an innovative direction the Government is keen to support, as it will bring the commercialisation of new products and services, creating more jobs for New Zealanders.
+The Government is supportive of drones as they will bring the commercialisation of new products and services, creating more jobs for New Zealanders.

 Current Drone safety rules